sharpdev-me/SNKMD/README.md

 ## Current Plans

-- There is currently an issue with the graphics in the shop that need to be resolved
 - A little more effort in reworking the code to support modded units
 - Custom classes
 - Create an API, similar to how programs like tModLoader and Forge work